x3p0-dev/x3p0-breadcrumbs/README.md

 - `X3P0\Breadcrumbs\Markup\Microdata`: Renders an HTML list of breadcrumbs using Schema.org microdata.
 - `X3P0\Breadcrumbs\Markup\Rdfa`: Renders an RDFa (Resource Description Framework in Attributes) compliant HTML list of breadcrumbs.

-Here's an example of swapping out the `Html` implementation shown earlier with the `RDFa` implementation:
+Here's an example of swapping out the `Html` implementation shown earlier with the `Rdfa` implementation:

 ```php
 use X3P0\Breadcrumbs\Breadcrumbs;